gabriele-costa/pests/README.md

 Javadoc describing the meaning and functionalities of the relevant classes are provided with the PESTS source code.

-## How to run TACAS paper experiments
+## How to run the TACAS paper experiments

 To replicate the experiments table presented in the paper follow the steps below.